Home » Office 365 » Your Guide to Migrate Shared Mailbox to Office 365 Effectively!

 xyz-test UserMailbox

-2. Chances of Data Loss Risks in the Process – Executing the PowerShell script and selecting the respective shared mailbox email address, all these steps require human efforts.
+2. Chances of Data Loss Risks in the Process – Executing the PowerShell script to migrate shared mailbox to Office 365 and selecting the respective shared mailbox email address, all these steps require human efforts.
 Which can also result in human error at the same time.
 Choosing the wrong shared mailbox can completely change the identity and permissions of the respective users.

-3. Confusion in Permission Handling – Shared Mailboxes often have unique permission settings set by admins.
-Which allows specific users to access the respective mailboxes.
+3. Confusion in Permission Handling – Shared Mailboxes often have unique permission settings set by admins, which allows specific users to access the respective mailboxes.
 While the shared mailbox to Office 365 user mailbox conversion, any confusion can lead to data duplicacy or a breach in data integrity throughout the process.

 4. Only Conversion not Migration – Using this method, only administrators can convert mailboxes to user mailboxes. which eliminates the possibility of the coexistence of shared mailboxes.
 When a shared mailbox is converted to a user mailbox, that shared mailbox no longer exists.